Kimaya Crolla-Younger's Your True Reflection Retreat ~Awaken The Real You. 12-17 June 2018.

 Included in the price is shared accommodation in a twin room with an external bathroom.
 It is possible to pay a little extra to choose a shared twin room with an internal bathroom or a single room with external bathroom.
 You will be paired up to share with same gender.
 Accommodation is on a first come, first served basis.

-Price is inclusive of 5 nights accommodation in a shared room, as per above, with 3 meals per day included.
+£699 price is inclusive of 5 nights accommodation in a shared twin room, as per above, with 3 meals per day included.
 All activities on the program are included in the price, apart from massage which is possible to book and pay separately for.

-Please Reserve My Place at the Awesome Early Bird price of £650.
+Please Reserve My Place.
 The below button will pay £50 via PayPal.
 In an endeavour to save the cost of fees.
 This payment will temporarily reserve your place, with the balance payable by bank transfer.
 Thank you.

 The Nine Main Things You Get From This Program: